 Business Finance Solutions

-We support our clients to obtain the ideal business loan or funding option from £500 through to £500,000 to help growing businesses, even if they have been refused by mainstream providers, such as high street banks.
+We help our clients to obtain the ideal business loan or funding option from £500 to £500,000 to assist in growing their business, even if they have been refused by mainstream providers, such as high street banks.

 Expert accounting and tax consultancy

 We pride ourselves on making the time to offer our clients a friendly listening ear and professional accounting services.
 Our experience shows us that people who truly understand their numbers feel more relaxed, more empowered, and better able to plan the future growth of their business.

 Budget Mastermind is very excited and proud to help pave the way to your financial health.
 Our expertise and passion lies in our mission to help small businesses grow and succeed, with greater access to low-cost capital – their biggest challenge.

 We provide our clients with specialist knowledge, advice and free consultancy services.
 We assist our clients in obtaining the funding support they need for their business and development projects, and often we get involved when the client’s own bank has rejected to support or will not help to the extent that the client needs.
 More >>

 CAN I BORROW AGAINST THE 'GOODWILL' OF A BUSINESS AND EQUIPMENT, FIXTURES AND FITTINGS?

 In general terms yes.
 If you are buying a business trading from freehold premises we will obtain a professional report to verify the overall value of the business’ goodwill etc. which is sometimes referred to as ‘market value’ or MV1.
 Subject to satisfactory confirmation it is usually possible to secure an advance against the overall business valuation.
 Where the purchase of a trading business also includes machinery, vehicles equipment, stock etc. it is generally more appropriate to structure a separate loan to acquire these assets on a short-term lease or stock finance arrangement.